Felopssauro/sca-uepa-webapp/README.md

 - `cd sca-backend/`
 - `git checkout dev` --> if you aren't on the correct branch
 - `git add .`
-- `git commit -m "feature: example`
+- `git commit -m "feature: example"`
 - `git push origin dev`

 After this you go back to the root folder and commit to this repository, to update the submodules pointers.